-Considering the leap from being a product manager to a leadership role, but not sure what’s involved in managing product managers?
+Considering the leap from being a product manager to head of product management, but not sure what’s involved in managing product managers?
 You’re smart to look into this.
-The responsibilities of product leadership and the skills required, are very different those of a product manager.
+The responsibilities of product leadership and the skills required are very different from those of a product manager.

 Managing product managers can be an exciting and rewarding career.
 But before we jump into the details, here’s one key point that might change your perspective.

 What if managing products inspires you?
 What if you enjoy problem-solving and working with developers?
 If so, you might want to continue as an individual product manager rather than trying to move up the department ladder.
-As a director of product, you will give up a lot of these aspects of your role to focus on other things.
+As a head of product, you will give up many aspects of your role to focus on other things.

-So, we’ll start this out by reminding you that moving up on the company org chart isn’t always the right strategy for everyone.
-To get a sense of what’s best for your career, let’s discuss both of these roles and how they differ.
+So, we’ll start by reminding you that moving up on the company org chart isn’t always the right strategy for everyone.
+To get a sense of what’s best for your career, let’s discuss these roles and how they differ.

-A director of product or other person who is a product management manager, by contrast, oversees the entire product organization.
+A head of product or other person who is a product management manager, by contrast, oversees the entire product organization.

 This is a strategic and people-management function that involves:

 You might have noticed something missing from the above list.
-Product management managers don’t have to know all details of every product in the company’s portfolio.
-Instead, they have to build a process that ensures the company’s product managers are able to give their products the strategic attention they need.
+The head of product doesn’t have to know all details of every product in the company’s portfolio.
+Instead, they have to build a process that ensures the company’s product managers can give their products the strategic attention they need.

 As product management expert Rich Mironov puts it, “Rather than being super PMs, [PM directors] worry about the process of product management: building launch teams, balancing staff assignments, standardizing reporting, fostering cross-functional cooperation, setting product-line-level strategy and resource allocation.
 Directors encourage risk-taking and dismantle organizational roadblocks.
 They keep the trains running and the products flowing.
 A good director makes product-level decisions only to settle disputes or demonstrate technique.”